An introduction to 2d conformal field theory: Basics in conformal field theory

 The generators $L_{-m}(m>0)$ also increase the conformal dimension, by virtue of the Virasoro algebra \eqref{Virasoro-algebra}:

 This means the excited state with higher conformal dimensions can be obtained by successively applying of $L_{-m}$ on $\ket{h}$

-where $L_{-k_i}$ appear in increasing order by convention.
+where $L_{-\lambda_i}$ appear in decreasing order by convention.
 The states defined in \eqref{def-excited-state} are called descendants of $\ket{h}$, with eigenvalue of $L_0$

-where $N$ is called the level of the descendant.
-A subset of the full Hilbert space generated by the asymptotic state $\ket{h}$ and its descendants are closed under the action of the Virasoro algebra and thus form a representation of the Virasoro algebra.
-This subspace is called the Verma module.
+where $N=|\lambda|=\sum_i \lambda_i$ is called the level of the descendant.
+The subset of the full Hilbert space, generated by the asymptotic state \( |h\rangle \) and its descendants, is closed under the action of the Virasoro algebra.
+This subspace forms a representation of the Virasoro algebra and is referred to as a Verma module.

-Table \ref{Tab:Verma module} shows states in Verma module up to level four, where $p(l)$ is the number of linearly independent states at level $l$.
-This is nothing but the partitions of the integer $l$.
-In fact, we define the generating function of Verma module
+Table \ref{Tab:Verma module} displays the states within a Verma module up to level four, where \( p(l) \) represents the number of linearly independent states at level \( l \).
+This number corresponds to the partitions of the integer \( l \).
+We can also define the generating function of the Verma module as

 which can be also interpreted as the generating function of the number $p(l)$ of the partition of $l$.
 The function is called the \textbf{Dedekind $\eta$-function}.